 Never use alcoholic beverages or drugs, which can hinder alertness or coordination, while operating this equipment.
 Consult your doctor about operating this machine while taking prescription medications.

 Do not allow riders on the machine or tractor at any time.
 There is no safe place for any riders.

-Do not go under raised disc.
+Do not go under raised loader or forks.
 Keep others away.